ibm-cloud-architecture/governed-ml-ops/README.md

 4.d.
 This step converts the Training Dataset that you added to the project to csv file which will eventually be used for Model Development.
-   - Instructions are provided in the `Feature Transformation` notebook named `Virtualization Data Format Conversion` pre-loaded in your development project.
+   - Instructions are provided in the `Feature Transformation` notebook named `Virtualization Data Format Conversion` pre-loaded in your development project after importing the zip file.
    - This step is typically needed for some additional feature engineering during the model development phase.
 In this lab, we are not doing any additional feature engineering for simplicity.

 `Note: After Running any particular notebook, make sure to stop the kernel in order to avoid slowing down the cluster as shown in the image below.
 Repeat this for every notebook after running it in Cloud Pak for Data platform`